GoogleCloudPlatform/rad-lab/radlab-launcher/README.md

 TERRAFORM DEPLOYMENT COMPLETED!!!
 ```

-NOTE: Save the **deployment_id** for future reference, for making any updates or delete the RADLab Module created.
+NOTE: Save the **deployment_id** for future reference, for making any updates or delete the RAD Lab Module created.

 NOTE: If you see any errors on your deployment run please follow the [Troubleshooting doc](../docs/TROUBLESHOOTING.md#rad-lab-troubleshooting) to lookup for errors and corresponding solutions.